ray-project/ray/doc/source/rllib/index.rst

     **RLlib's API stack:** Built on top of Ray, RLlib offers off-the-shelf, highly distributed algorithms, policies, loss functions, and default models (including the option to auto-wrap a neural network with an LSTM or an attention net).
-Furthermore, our library comes with a built-in Server/Client setup, allowing you to connect hundreds of external simulators (clients) via the network to an RLlib server process, which provides learning functionality and serves action queries.
-User customizations are realized via sub-classing the existing abstractions and - by overriding certain methods in those sub-classes - define custom behavior.
+Furthermore, the library comes with a built-in Server/Client setup, allowing you to connect hundreds of external simulators (clients) through the network to an RLlib server process, which provides learning capability and serves action queries.
+User customizations are realized by sub-classing the existing abstractions and - by overriding certain methods in those sub-classes - define custom behavior.

-.. |tensorflow| image:: images/tensorflow.png
-    :class: inline-figure
-    :width: 16

-.. |pytorch| image:: images/pytorch.png
-    :class: inline-figure
-    :width: 16